LordGhostX/geo9ja/README.md

 There is a lot of Nigerian data out there but nobody is using them because they don't understand it and know how to use it.

 ## Solution
-Making cool visualizations for data so the average nigerian can understand what the data is saying just by looking at them.
+Making cool visualizations for data so the average nigerian can understand what the data is saying just by looking at it.

 ## Benefits
 * Better utilization of available data.
-* Enables making of better decisions from data as they are now undertandable.
+* Enables making of better decisions from data as they are now understandable.

 ![nigeria map](img/map.png)